Farahat612/Testmonials-Slider---Pure-CSS/README.md

 # Slider Component

-A simple HTML/CSS slider component for showcasing content in a visually appealing manner.
+A simple HTML/CSS slider component for showcasing how to implement a slider in pure `HTML` and `CSS` without using `JavaScript`.

 ## Table of Contents